uaarg/missioncommander/README.md

 sudo apt-get install qtdeclarative5-dev qtmultimedia5-dev python3-pyqt5 pyqt5-dev-tools
 ```

 Add Paparazzi to your system path.
-To make this automatic on startup, copy the following lines to ~/.bashrc
+To make this automatic on startup, copy the following lines to ~/.bashrc (If your paparazzi folder is drectly in your home folder.)
 ```
-export PAPARAZZI_HOME=''your paparazzi software directory'' export PAPARAZZI_SRC=''your paparazzi software directory''
+export PAPARAZZI_HOME=~/paparazzi
+export PAPARAZZI_SRC=~/paparazzi
 ```